 Personal bits and pieces

-I live with my forever-love Josh, in a yurt in the hinterland of Byron Bay.
-The property is perched lightly on the land.
+I live with my forever-love Josh, our two cubs and a Collie, in the hinterland of Byron Bay.
+The property, built from recycled timbers, by the hands & imagination of Josh, sits lightly on the land.
 A veritable power point with sacred ley lines crossing through and constellations of Black Obsidian (crystal) underfoot.
 (One guess where our fur boy, O.B. got his name?)
-It’s disgustingly cliché, the quintessential, postcard-perfect Australian vista.
+It’s uber cliché, the quintessential, postcard-perfect Australian vista.
 You know, Eucalyptus and koalas in the backyard.
 I’m not even kidding!
 When I’m not helping people with their well-being you’ll find me sipping kombucha and laying in the dunes pretending to be a cloud.

 Bits of paper (a.k.a professional bio)

-Dear friends, thanks for wandering so far through these words.
-Pop by and say hello sometime – on the blog, Instagram, Facebook or at email@example.com
+If you’d like to connect.
+Pop by and say hello – on the blog, Instagram, Facebook or at firstname.lastname@example.org

 About Brieann DL